scantist-ossops-m2/passenger/src/cxx_supportlib/ConfigKit/IN_PRACTICE.md

 ### Inspecting a component's configuration

-A component should expose a `Json::Value inspectConfig() const` method which returns a JSON object in the same format as `ConfigKit::Store::inspect()`.
+A component should expose a `json::value inspectConfig() const` method which returns a JSON object in the same format as `ConfigKit::Store::inspect()`.

 ## Asynchronous components